RediSearch/RediSearch/docs/Highlight.md

     SUMMARIZE [FIELDS {num} {field}] [FRAGS {numFrags}] [LEN {fragLen}] [SEPARATOR {sepStr}]
 ```

-Summarization or snippetization will fragment the text into smaller sized
-snippets; each snippet will contain the found term(s) and some additional
+Summarization  will fragment the text into smaller sized snippets; each snippet will contain the found term(s) and some additional
 surrounding context.

-Redis Search can perform summarization using the `SUMMARIZE` keyword.
-If no
+RediSearch can perform summarization using the `SUMMARIZE` keyword.
+If no additional arguments are passed,
-additional arguments are passed, all _returned fields_ are summarized using
+all _returned fields_ are summarized using built-in defaults.
-built-in defaults.

 The `SUMMARIZE` keyword accepts the following arguments:

-* **`FIELDS`** If present, must be the first argument.
+* **`FIELDS`**: If present, must be the first argument.
 This should be followed
     by the number of fields to summarize, which itself is followed by a list of
     fields.
 Each field present is summarized.
-If no `FIELD` directive is passed,
+If no `FIELDS` directive is passed,
     then *all* fields returned are summarized.

-* **`FRAGS`** How many fragments should be returned.
-If not specified, a sane
-    default is used.
+* **`FRAGS`**: How many fragments should be returned.
+If not specified, a default of 3 is used.

 * **`LEN`** The number of context words each fragment should contain.
 Context
     words surround the found term.
 A higher value will return a larger block of
     text.

 * **`SEPARATOR`** The string used to divide between individual summary snippets.
     The default is `... ` which is common among search engines; but you may
     override this with any other string if you desire to programmatically divide them